 Additional Costs and Information

 There is no learner cost for this qualification as an apprenticeship.
-The fee is £1,112 for non-apprenticeships.

 This qualification will take approximately 14 months to complete.